A First Look at Ethereum Blob Revolution: Market, Strategies, and Optimality: Introduction

-The growing adoption of Layer-2 solutions, particularly Rollups, placed significant economic pressure on their operators.
-To ensure data availability and security, these protocols were required to post compressed transaction data to the expensive ``Calldata'' space on the Ethereum mainnet—used for verifying data in Layer-2 transactions As user activity scaled, the frequency and cost of these ``Calldata'' submissions increased commensurately, creating a major operational burden.
-At its peak, this ``data tax'' on Calldata often cost major Rollups a collective sum exceeding $10,000$ USD per day, according to analyses on Dune Analytics~\cite{0xrob2025dune}.
-To alleviate this, the Ethereum Dencun upgrade introduced EIP-4844, which created a dedicated and more cost-effective data space for Rollups known as ``blobs''.
-Accessed via a new Type-3 transaction, blobs allow Rollups to offload data from Calldata, thereby significantly reducing their operational costs~\cite{dencun2024ethereum, vitalik2022eip4844}.
-This new dynamic structurally alters the decision-making for both block builders and rollup operators.
-Block builders, whose primary task is to construct the most profitable block by sorting transactions~\cite{daian2020flash, heimbach2022sok}, now face a critical dilemma.
-Including large, blob-carrying transactions may increase fee revenue, but it also increases the block's propagation time, heightening the risk of it being orphaned and losing all profit.
-Concurrently, rollup operators must compete to have their Type-3 transactions included by these discerning builders.
-This has led to multifaceted strategies~\cite{crapis2023eip}, where Rollups must decide on optimal blob bundling and offer compelling priority fees to incentivize builders to accept the added risk.
-The result is a new, complex marketplace for blob inclusion with diverse bidding behaviors~\cite{jason2024blob}.
+The growing adoption of rollups places significant economic pressure on their operators.
+To ensure data availability and security, these protocols are required to post compressed transaction data to the expensive ``Calldata'' space on the Ethereum mainnet --- used for verifying data in Layer-2 transactions.
+They are costly because each byte of calldata consumes on-chain storage and gas, and such data is much larger than typical transactions.
+As user activity has intensified, the frequency and cost of these ``Calldata'' submissions has increased commensurately, creating a major operational burden.
+At its peak, this ``data tax'' on Calldata cost major rollups a collective sum exceeding $10,000$ USD per day~\cite{0xrob2025dune}.
+To alleviate this growing concern, the Ethereum Dencun upgrade (\textbf{EIP-4844}) created a dedicated and more cost-efficient data space for rollups known as ``blobs''.
+Accessed via a new \textbf{type-3 transaction}, blobs allow rollups to offload data to inexpensive off-chain storage, thereby reducing their operational costs~\cite{dencun2024ethereum, vitalik2022eip4844}.

-Failing to properly understand this market can have adverse consequences.
-For builders, a persistent reliance on suboptimal block construction strategies may prevent them from capturing the revenue opportunities provided by type-3 transactions.
-Over time, this revenue gap erodes their competitiveness relative to faster-adapting peers, ultimately forcing them out of the builder market~\cite{wang2025private}.
-For rollups, inefficient blob-carrying strategies result in consistently higher inclusion costs and longer delays, a burden that is inevitably passed on to the users of their Layer-2 networks.